21kyu/comet/README.md

 # comet

-Kubernetes CNI Plugin written with Rust
+Kubernetes CNI Plugin written with Rust.
+The main goal is to implement Comet agent using eBPF-based dataplane and WASM container.

 ## Comet components